 - Resource-driven – Market saturation, focusing on operational excellence.

 - Product-driven – Abandoning existing product cycles in favor of product and market innovation.

 While these categories are questionable, they offer a realistic framework for understanding business strategies in response to economic cycles.

 Long-Waves, Surges and Business Lifecycles

 During the presentation, I added a few characteristics of the growth (bull) and decline (bear) stages of the business cycle:

-The four value positions can also be described as product innovation, service innovation, product/service optimization, and product/service dismantling.
+The four stages can also be described as product-market innovation, product-service innovation, product-service optimization, and product-market optimization.
 These four stages match the typical pattern of the product lifecycle, i.e., Introduction, Growth, Maturity, and Decline.